 Welcome to the Direct Energy Buzz for May 2014.
 This month, we’ll be looking at some milestones and developments in Texas energy, taking solar power to the streets, and how Direct Energy will be helping nonprofits become more energy efficient.

 Texas Wind Reaches New Heights.
 Texas wind energy set a new record on March 28, 2014, producing 10,296 megawatts (MW) at 8:48 p.m. and providing nearly 29% of the 35,768 MW of electricity used in the ERCOT region of Texas.
 The state has over 11,000 MW of current wind capacity with another 8,000 MW in development.
 A further 26,700 MW is under study.
-Recently, on May 7, wholesale prices on ERCOT’s electricity spot market fell because wind power exceeded forecasts.
+According to Bloomberg, on May 7, wholesale prices on ERCOT’s electricity spot market fell because wind power exceeded forecasts.

 New Storage Capacity for Wind Energy.
 Wouldn’t it be great to take some of that Texas wind and store it in a cave to use when the wind isn’t blowing?
 The Apex Matagorda Energy Center is planning to do something very similar.
 Recently approved for construction by the EPA, the new Apex Compressed Air Energy Storage (CAES) center will store compressed air in an underground salt formation (the Markham Dome) beneath the plant.
 During peak demand, the air will be released at 1,900 to 2,830 PSI, heated by natural gas, and expanded through sequential turbines driving a generator to produce up to 317 MW for as long as 100 hours.
 CAES is a form of bulk or grid energy storage and so far, there are only two operational CAES plants in the world; the McIntosh plant in Alabama and the Huntorf facility in Germany.